damianfraszczak/web2vec/README.md

-# Web2Vec: Website to Vector Library
+# Web2Vec: Website to Vector Representation Library
 ## Overview
 Web2Vec is a comprehensive library designed to convert websites into vector parameters.
 It provides ready-to-use implementations of web crawlers using Scrapy, making it accessible for less experienced researchers.
 This tool is invaluable for website analysis tasks, including SEO, disinformation detection, and phishing identification.